gitlabhq/gitlabhq/doc/user/project/integrations/prometheus.md

 Prometheus is deployed into the `gitlab-managed-apps` namespace, using the [official Helm chart](https://github.com/kubernetes/charts/tree/master/stable/prometheus).
 Prometheus is only accessible within the cluster, with GitLab communicating through the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/).

 The Prometheus server will [automatically detect and monitor](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Ckubernetes_sd_config%3E) nodes, pods, and endpoints.
 To configure a resource to be monitored by Prometheus, simply set the following [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/):
 * `prometheus.io/scrape` to `true` to enable monitoring of the resource.
 * `prometheus.io/port` to define the port of the metrics endpoint.
 * `prometheus.io/path` to define the path of the metrics endpoint.
 Defaults to `/metrics`.

-CPU and Memory consumption is also monitored, but requires [naming conventions](prometheus_library/kubernetes.html#specifying-the-environment) in order to determine the environment.
+CPU and Memory consumption is monitored, but requires [naming conventions](prometheus_library/kubernetes.html#specifying-the-environment) in order to determine the environment.
 If you are using [Auto DevOps](../../../topics/autodevops/), this is handled automatically.

 The [NGINX Ingress](../clusters/index.md#installing-applications) that is deployed by GitLab to clusters, is automatically annotated for monitoring providing key response metrics: latency, throughput, and error rates.